tomislavmedak/tomislavmedak.github.io/en/txt/index.md

 ‘Energy and Emergence: On Some Problems of Contemporary Artistic Strategies’. *Frakcija - Performing Arts Journal*, no. 19, 2001, p.
 16.

+### Social movements and politics

+[‘Civil Society and Political Work on the Left‘](/en/the_left/).
+A talk delivered at the conference Predicaments of the Left in Zagreb, 2013.